 Link to a web service

 Users with administrative rights on a repository can create Links to external applications.
-Links allows Bitbucket Cloud comments and commit messages to reference pages in external programs such as JIRA or Jenkins.
+Links allows Bitbucket Cloud comments and commit messages to reference pages in external programs such as Jenkins.
 They can also give these external systems the means to reference information in Bitbucket.
 These references typically take the form of hypertext links which is why the feature is called links.
 By default, Bitbucket provides the following default links:

 |JIRA||Project tracking software from Atlassian.
 Use JIRA to collect user feedback and track issues.|